Living Your Best Life While Taking Blood Thinners

 - A minor cut, laceration, or skin tear that may bleed for a long time

-- People who take blood thinners can still engage in most of the activities thatthey enjoy.
-They just need to take some extra precautions and, for example:
+People who take blood thinners can still engage in most of the activities that they enjoy, they just need to take some extra precautions.
+For example:

-- Be cautious about activities, such as high-risk sports, that may result in injury, and always wear proper safety gear, for example, a bike helmet when cycling
+- Be cautious about activities such as high-risk sports, which may result in injury, and always wear proper safety gear

 - Wear protective gloves when working with tools, such as gardening shears or other sharp instruments

 - Be careful when trimming hair or nails